Simple connectivity of Fargues--Fontaine curves: Some algebraic preliminaries

 \begin{defn} For $k$ a field and $\Gamma$ a totally ordered subgroup of $\RR$ (written additively), the field of Hahn--Mal'cev--Neumann generalized power series $k((t^\Gamma))$ is defined to be the set of formal sums $\sum_{i \in \Gamma} x_i t^i$ with coefficients in $k$ having well-ordered support.
 For $x$ such a sum, we write $x_-, x_0, x_+$ for the sums of $x_i t^i$ over indices $i$ with respectively $i<0$, $i=0$, $i>0$.
 Some key facts about this construction are the following; these include results of Kaplansky \cite{kaplansky, kaplansky2}. \begin{itemize} \item For the $t$-adic absolute value, the field $k((t^\Gamma))$ is not only complete but \emph{spherically complete} (every decreasing sequence of balls has nonempty intersection). \item The field $k((t^\Gamma))$ is algebraically closed if and only if $k$ is algebraically closed and $\Gamma$ is divisible. \item Any nonarchimedean field $L$ of equal characteristic which is spherically complete is isomorphic to $\kappa_L((t^{\Gamma_L}))$. \item A nonarchimedean field is spherically complete if and only if it is \emph{maximally complete}, that is, it admits no nontrivial algebraic extension with the same value group and residue field. \end{itemize} \end{defn}

 \begin{defn} Let $D$ be a one-dimensional affinoid space over an algebraically closed nonarchimedean field $K$, in the sense of Huber's category of adic spaces \cite{huber-book}.
-We classify points of $D$ into \emph{types 1,2,3,4,5} as in \cite[Example~2.20]{scholze1}; note that this classification is preserved by lifting a point along a finite morphism.
-We recall also the following additional features of the classification. \begin{itemize} \item Each point of type 1 corresponds to a classical rigid-analytic point of $D$. \item Each point of type 2 is the generic point on some one-dimensional affinoid space of good reduction.
+We classify points of $D$ into \emph{types 1,2,3,4,5} as in \cite[Example~2.20]{scholze1}; note that this classification is preserved by lifting a point along a finite morphism. \end{defn}

+We recall also the following additional features of the classification. \begin{lemma} With notation as in Definition~\ref{D:types of points}, the following statements hold. \begin{enumerate} \item Each point of type 1 corresponds to a classical rigid-analytic point of $D$. \item Each point of type 2 is the generic point on some one-dimensional affinoid space of good reduction.
 The reduction of this affinoid space is a curve $C$ over the residue field $\kappa$ of $K$; if $C$ is proper over $\kappa$, we say that $D$ is a \emph{strict neighborhood} of the original point.
 The genus of the smooth compactification of $C$ is called the \emph{residual genus} of the original point. \item Each point of type 3 is the intersection of a descending sequence of annuli. \item Each point of type 4 is the intersection of a descending sequence of discs. \item Each point of type 5 is a specialization of a type 2 point; we may thus again speak of the \emph{residual genus} of a type 5 point.
-The points of type 5 are the only points whose associated valuations are of rank 2 rather than rank 1. \end{itemize} \end{defn}
+The points of type 5 are the only points whose associated valuations are of rank 2 rather than rank 1. \end{enumerate} \end{lemma} \begin{proof} The maximal Hausdorff quotient of $D$ is a one-dimensional Berkovich analytic space, which consists of points of type 1--4 with the specified properties; see \cite[Example~1.4.1]{berkovich} for the case where $D$ is contained in the projective line and \cite[\S 3.3]{ducros} for the general case.

+To complete the argument from this, it suffices to check that every point of $D$ not in the associated Berkovich space is a specialization of a type 2 point.
+For this, one may reduce to the case where $D$ is a disc or annulus and then argue as in \cite[Example~2.20]{scholze1}. \end{proof}